vaishnav98/msp430F55xx_usb_uart_bridge/test/README.md

 - UART with USB/Serial converter for port2
 - Sends to port1, reads from port2, checks for complete message
 - Sends to port2, reads from port1, checks for complete message

+##GTest Suite

+RingTest - Test the RINGBUF struct and operations